ibm-cloud-docs/databases-for-postgresql/connecting-to.md

 You can connect to your {{site.data.keyword.databases-for-postgresql}} through the {{site.data.keyword.cloud_notm}} CLI.
 If you haven't already downloaded and installed it, get it [here](https://console.{{DomainName}}/docs/cli/index.html#overview).

 Once you have the {{site.data.keyword.cloud_notm}} CLI, there is an {{site.data.keyword.cloud_notm}} Databases plugin available.
-Download the latest release from it's [release page](https://github.ibm.com/compose/ibmcloud-dbs-plugin/releases), unzip it, and then install using
-`ibmcloud plugin install ibmcloud-dbs-plugin -f`
+Download the latest release from it's [release page](https://github.ibm.com/compose/ibmcloud-dbs-plugin/releases), unzip it, and then install using `ibmcloud plugin install ibmcloud-dbs-plugin -f`

 Once you have it installed you can see to your {{site.data.keyword.databases-for-postgresql}} services with `ibmcloud dbs list`.
 Run `ibmcloud dbs help` for other commands and usage information.
+If you have `psql` already installed, you can open a `psql` connection using `ibmcloud dbs connection <name>`.